Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-power-automate.md

 In this task, you will test the Notify Problem Creator flow.

-1. On the Power Apps maker portal, `https://make.powerapps.com` ensure you are in the correct environment.
+1. On the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.

 2. Select **Apps**, and then select the **Company 311 Admin** Model-driven application.
 Select **Play**.